hrushi59/Restaurant-data-analysis/README.md

 1)Reason to Choose these Project-: Analysis of restaurant data is important to grow up business accordingly by seeing various parameter.

-2)Pandas Methods which are used in these project-: Pandas, Matplotlib, Seaborn
+2)Python libraries which are used in these project-: Pandas, Matplotlib, Seaborn

 3)Graph which are used-: Bar plot, Scatter plot, Dist plot, Pair plot, histogram